 - Spirometry - your doctor may suggest a special test of your lungs, called spirometry.
 A spirometer is a device which measures the amount of air that you can blow out.
-See separate leaflet called Spirometry for more details.
+See the separate leaflet called Spirometry for more details.

 - Heart tracing (electrocardiogram, or ECG) - your doctor may arrange an ECG.
 This records the electrical activity of your heart and shows if there are any problems with this due to sarcoidosis that has affected your heart.
-See separate leaflet called Electrocardiogram (ECG) for more details.
+See the separate leaflet called Electrocardiogram (ECG) for more details.

 - Dipstick test of your urine - a special testing strip is dipped into your urine sample to look for any signs of blood vessel or kidney problems due to sarcoidosis.

 If your doctor suspects sarcoidosis, after some initial tests (above), they will usually refer you to a specialist to confirm the diagnosis.
 The specialist will also provide advice about how best to treat you.
 The specialist may suggest some other tests to help confirm the diagnosis and to see which parts of your body sarcoidosis is affecting.
 For example: